zcrayman/tut-data/5/README.md

 }
 ```

-Now, the Continuous Query itself may be implemented.
+Now the Continuous Query itself may be implemented.
 This is configured purely in the Spring XML configuration.

 Open `resources/gemfire/client.xml` and alter it to read